cloud-gov/federalist.18f.gov/pages/using-federalist/customer-responsibilities.md

 You may wish to use custom Jekyll plugins, Google Analytics from GSA's [Digital Analytics Program](https://www.digitalgov.gov/services/dap/) using embedded Javascript, or other code on your site.
 Federalist makes this possible - we use analytics extensively on our sites - but you are responsible for the security and stability of any custom code.

 Federalist's site management processes prevent any mistakes by one Federalist customer from interfering with the build process of another Federalist customer.
+Your build process will fail if it requires more than 1 GB of memory, such as to install many dependancies to build your site.

 ## Federalist's Responsibilities